coderlevv/lfshelper/README.md

     "part": ["tool1"]
 }
 ```
-A *newfile* field with a value of *true* forces the lfsbuild script to close the currently generated build file and open a new one.
+A *newfile* field with a value of *true* forces the lfsbuild script to close the currently generated script file and open a new one.
 Commands of this and the following sections are written to the new file.

 Whenever the lfsbuild script encounters a call to *bash* or *logout* within the section build commands, a new file is generated automatically, i.e. the *newfile* field is implied in these cases.